Go to main content

 Certyneo's approach to eIDAS compliance

-Certyneo implements the SES (Simple Electronic Signature) and AES (Advanced Electronic Signature) levels of the eIDAS Regulation.
-The advanced signature relies on dual-factor authentication: a single-use link sent by email and an OTP code sent by SMS via OTP SMS.
-This mechanism meets all four criteria of Article 26 of eIDAS for advanced signatures.
+Certyneo implements the SES (Simple Electronic Signature) and AES (Advanced Electronic Signature) levels of eIDAS regulation.
+Advanced signature is based on dual-factor authentication: a single-use link sent by email and an OTP code sent by SMS via our SMS OTP provider.
+This mechanism meets the four criteria of article 26 of eIDAS for advanced signature.

 Every envelope generates a complete audit trail: timestamp of each action (sending, opening of the link, OTP validation, signature, optional refusal), the signer’s IP address and browser user-agent.
 This audit trail is embedded at the bottom of every page of the final PDF (audit footer) and retained for ten years.